mikebader/django-vitae/docs/source/topics/publications.rst

 	A shortened title of the publication with a maximum length of 80 characters (**required**).

 	This can be the "running head" of a publication.
-Django-CV uses the slugified version of the short title to construct URLs for the item.
+Django-Vitae uses the slugified version of the short title to construct URLs for the item.

 :attr:`slug`